ahedfi/ahedfi.github.io/_posts/2020-08-11-csharp-code-for-humans-part-2.md

   - C#
 ---

-In this post, we are going to talk about another category of code smells locolized at the method level.
+In this post, we are going to talk about another category of code smells localized at the method level.

 # Method Signatures